 Certain officers of CIM are simultaneously providing investment management services to certain funds managed by its affiliates.
 CIM may determine that it is appropriate for the Company and one or more other investment accounts managed by CIM or any of its affiliates to participate in an investment opportunity.
-As a BDC, the Company is subject to certain regulatory restrictions in making its investments with entities with which the Company may be restricted from doing so under the 1940 Act, unless the Company obtains an exemptive order from the SEC or co-invests alongside such affiliates in accordance with existing regulatory guidance.
-However, there can be no assurance that the Company will obtain such exemptive relief.
-Even if the Company receives exemptive relief, CIM's investment committee may determine that the Company should not participate in a co-investment transaction.
+As a BDC, the Company is subject to certain regulatory restrictions in negotiating or investing in certain investments with entities with which the Company may be prohibited from doing so under the 1940 Act, such as CIM and its affiliates, unless the Company obtains an exemptive order from the SEC or co-invest alongside such affiliates in accordance with existing regulatory guidance.
+On August 30, 2022, the Company, CIM and certain of the Company's affiliates were granted the Order by the SEC for the Company to co-invest with other funds managed by CIM or certain affiliates in a manner consistent with the Company's investment objectives, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
+Even though the Company was granted the Order by the SEC, CIM's investment committee may determine that the Company should not participate in a co-investment transaction.